- Health and Safety Policy Statement

 1.24 VISITING CUSTOMERS SITES

-Where CTH employees have to visit customer sites, they will at minimum comply with the site controller’s health and safety rules and attend any site health and safety induction available when arriving on site.
-They will also comply with CTH rules where they exceed the site health and safety rules:
+Where employees have to visit customer sites, they will at minimum comply with the site controller’s health and safety rules and attend any site health and safety induction available when arriving on site.
+They will also comply with Company rules where they exceed the site health and safety rules:

 • Wear safety footwear if visiting a site where there is workplace transport or on construction sites